revbayes/revbayes.github.io/tutorials/intro/getting_started.md

 ---------------------
 {:.subsection}

-An email list has been created for users of RevBayes to discuss RevBayes-related topics, including: RevBayes installation and use, scripting and programming, phylogenetics, population genetics, models of evolution, graphical models, etc. The forum is hosted by Google Groups: [revbayes-users](http://bit.ly/107aW2R)
+Our [discussion forum](https://github.com/revbayes/revbayes/discussions) allows users of RevBayes to discuss RevBayes-related topics with developers and other users.
+Topics include: RevBayes installation and use, scripting and programming, phylogenetics, population genetics, models of evolution, and graphical models.